purplethree/Derek_BlueStampPortfolio/index.md

    BGR to HSV because OpenCV takes BGR values
    Works way better and more accurate,
    Added color rgb values and name to UI
+   Added voice assistant with OpenAI api

 ### Challenges
-Some challenges I had while working on modifications were -->
+Some challenges I had while working on modifications were Microphone not working on earbuds
+Had to order new microphone
+Very sensitive and picks up everything
+Unwanted talking would stop the object detection
+Wake word Inaccurate
+Multiple voices at the same time - Tried running object detection and AI at the same time but they interfered with each other VNC stopped working again

+-->